EYBlockchain/starlight/README.md

 #### Using secret states in the constructor

 Starlight handles secret initiation in the constructor by creating a proof at the setup stage.
-Any user supplied inputs will be prompted for in the command line when running `./bin/setup`.
+Any user supplied inputs will be prompted for in the command line when running `npm start`.

 Since this inevitably creates a commitment to be sent your local db, simply restarting the zapp will **not** work.
 The blockchain will be aware of the constructor commitment, but your zapp will not.